Red Rocks Amphitheatre: History

-In 1927, George Cranmer, Manager of Denver Parks, convinced the City of Denver to purchase the area of Red Rocks from Walker for $54,133 ($ today).
-Cranmer convinced Mayor Benjamin Stapleton to build on the foundation laid by Walker.
-By enlisting the help of the Civilian Conservation Corps (CCC) and the Works Progress Administration (WPA), labor and materials were provided for the venture.
-Construction of the amphitheater began in 1936, took five years to complete, and was formally dedicated on June 15, 1941.
+Cranmer then convinced Mayor Benjamin Stapleton to build upon the foundation laid by Walker.
+By enlisting the help of Denver architect Burnham F. Hoyt and Stanley E. Morse, along with labor and materials provided by the Civilian Conservation Corps (CCC) and the Works Progress Administration (WPA) as part of the New Deal program, construction of the amphitheater began in 1936 and was formally dedicated on June 15, 1941, with a performance by Helen Jepson.